 You can subdivide your desktop into separate workspaces.
-A workspace is a discrete area on the desktop in which you can work.
+A workspace is a discrete area in which you can work.
 You can specify the number of workspaces on your desktop.
 You can switch to a different workspace, but you can only display one workspace at a time.